robbintt/outlines/monographs/account_traversal.md

 # Account Traversal

-Can someone who has gained control of your `phone number` take over all your online accounts?
+Can someone who has gained control of your **phone number** take over all your online accounts?

-How about these:
+What if someone controls one of these:
-1. `primary email`
+1. Primary Email
-2. `primary email recovery email`
+2. Recovery Email for the Primary Email
-3. `domain name registrar` for your `primary email domain name`
+3. Domain Name Registrar - for the Domain Name of your Primary Email

 ## Can I Trust my phone company?